Skip to main content

 To wrap up, Tim MacMahon discussed the rumors surrounding San Antonio Spurs as a potential key player in pursuing Trae Young: "If they truly wanted Young, the Spurs could have easily gone for him.
 But they didn't.
 There hasn't been a market for the player."

-This news is an automatic translation.
+This is an automatic translation.
 You can read the original news, Los Hawks tiran la toalla con el traspaso de Trae Young